andreaskaris/blog/docs/operator-sdk/operator-sdk-reconciliation.md

 #### Triggering the reconciler

-When the reconciler is triggered is decided by the configuration isinside the `SetupWithManager` method:
+The `SetupWithManager` method determines when the reconciler is triggered:
 ~~~
 import (
 (...)